John Bramley-Moore: Life

 Bramley-Moore was elected Lord Mayor of Liverpool in November 1848, and during his year in office originated a fancy fair and bazaar by which money was raised for the local hospitals.
 In politics, he was a Conservative, and was returned to Parliament in 1854 as the Member for Maldon.
 He lost his seat in 1859, but then represented Lincoln from 1862 to 1865.
 He was an unsuccessful candidate for Kingston upon Hull in 1852, for Liverpool in 1853, and Lymington in 1859.

 For many years Bramley-Moore was chairman of the Brazilian chamber of commerce in Liverpool, and lobbied the government to reduce the duties on coffee and sugar.
 In 1863 he made a speech in parliament on the subject of the relations of England with Brazil, for which he was decorated with the Order of the Rose by the Emperor Pedro II of Brazil.

+Some years before his retirement from business Bramley-Moore went to live at Gerrards Cross, Buckinghamshire, where he acquired a row of cottages with a reading-room.